Tracking Your Petition

-USCIS has promised to speed up and improve the quality of regular O and P artist visa processing, striving to do so within an average of 14 days, but that goal is not binding.
-If a petition filed through the regular filing process exceeds 14 days in processing times, USCIS urges using online applicant tools first, and if there is an inquiry that cannot be resolved via the self-help tools, call the USCIS Contact Center at 800-375-5283 to initiate an inquiry into the status of your case.
+USCIS has in the past promised to speed up and improve the quality of regular O and P artist visa processing, striving to do so within an average of 14 days, but that goal is not binding.
+If a petition filed through the regular filing process exceeds the posted maximum processing times, USCIS encourages inquiring about the case online online.
+If there is an inquiry that cannot be resolved via the self-help tools, call the USCIS Contact Center at 800-375-5283 but be prepared to be directed to make an online inquiry through the site.
 The Contact Center has live agents available Monday – Friday, 8 a.m. – 8 p.m.
 Eastern (excluding federal holidays).
 Knowing the average service center processing times is crucial because the operators are not permitted to provide additional support until the case is past due according to the currently quoted processing times.
 In short, what counts is the current processing time estimate by the service center for the particular type of petition or application.
-Make every effort to check average processing times online, but given how out of date those online reports are, do create a USCIS online account even if your petition has not exceeded the processing times online, but has exceeded the 14 day goal and prepare to then try the Contact Center.
-The operator may have more up to date processing information and may agree to help but will likely want to know that you tried the online applicant tools first.
-Also, please note that the process outlined above will not prevent a qualified petitioner from immediately seeking a traditional expedite at any point in the petition process.
+Make every effort to check average processing times online, but given how out of date those online reports are, do create a USCIS online account even if your petition has not exceeded the processing times online and be ready to initiate an inquiry as soon as you're able.
+If you phone the Contact Center, the operator may have more up to date processing information and may agree to help but will likely want to know that you tried the online applicant tools first.
+Also, please note that the process outlined above will not prevent a petitioner from immediately seeking to upgrade to Premium Processing Service at any point in the petition process.